ethz-asl/object_keypoints/README.md

 ### Learning a model

+First, download the weights for the CornerNet backbone model.
+This can be done from the [CornerNet repository](https://github.com/princeton-vl/CornerNet-Lite).
+We use the CornerNet-Squeeze model.
+Place the file at `models/corner_net.pkl`.

-First split your dataset into a training and validation set.
-You can train a model with `python --train <path-to-training-dataset> --val <path-to-validation-dataset>`.
+You can train a model with `python scripts/train.py --train <path-to-training-dataset> --val <path-to-validation-dataset>`.
+Where `--train` points to the directory containing your training scenes. `--val` points to the directory containing your validation scenes.

 Once done, you can package a model with `python scripts/package_model.py --model lightning_logs/version_x/checkpoints/<checkpoint>.ckpt --out model.pt`